List of James Bond films: You Only Live Twice (1967)

 007 is sent to Japan to investigate the spacecraft theft and astronaut kidnapping in orbit of American Project Gemini spacecraft Jupiter 16 by an unidentified spacecraft.
 Upon his arrival, Bond is contacted by Aki, assistant to the Japanese secret service leader Tiger Tanaka.
 Bond established that the mastermind behind the hijacking is SPECTRE's Number One, Ernst Stavro Blofeld, in conjunction with Osato, a local industrialist.
-Bond follows the trail to Blofeld's island headquarters and spaceport, while the spacecraft, Bird One, attacks a Soviet capsule.
+Bond follows the trail to Blofeld's volcano headquarters and spaceport, while the spacecraft, Bird One, attacks a Soviet capsule.
 Blofeld explains to Bond that his plot is to fake in front of each superpower that Bird One is an enemy spacecraft to transform the Cold War into World War III.

-Tanaka's ninja troops attack the island, while Bond manages to distract Blofeld and create a diversion which allows him to open the hatch, letting in the ninjas.
+Tanaka's ninja troops attack the base, while Bond manages to distract Blofeld and create a diversion which allows him to open the hatch, letting in the ninjas.
 During the battle, Osato is killed by Blofeld, who activates the base's self-destruct system and escapes.
 Bond, Kissy, Tanaka and the surviving ninjas escape through the cave tunnel before it explodes, and are rescued by submarine.